aschrein/aschrein.github.io/_posts/2025-09-01-conv_for_gfx.markdown

 # Low rank operations

 It's often useful as well to have lower rank operations, now that we're working in the matrix multiplication space.
-For example, if we have a NxN matrix, the number of flops is O(N^3).
-But if we split that matrix into 2 smaller matrices that map half of the input features to another half of the output features, we'll get (N / 2)^3 * 2 which is 1/4 the original cost.
-Not hard to notice this has some nice properties, but the downside of this is that during training the disjoint feature groups don't talk to one another; luckily, we can solve that by adding another MxN matrix multiply after that to combine the features.
+For example, if we have a NxN matrix, the number of flops in a vector-matrix operation is O(N^2).
+But if we split that matrix into 2 smaller matrices that map half of the input features to another half of the output features, we'll get (N / 2)^2 * 2 which is 1/2 the original cost.
+Not hard to notice this has some nice properties, but the downside of this is that during training the disjoint feature groups don't talk to one another; luckily, we can solve that by adding another MxN matrix multiply after that to combine the features which still could be less than the original cost.

 ![](/assets/conv_for_gfx/conv_group_diagram.PNG)